Why is foot care important?

 - burning, tingling, or painful feet

-- loss of sensation of heat, cold, or touch
+- loss of sensation to heat, cold, or touch

-- changes in color or shape of your feet
+- changes to the color or shape of your feet

 - loss of hair on the toes, feet, and lower legs

-- onset of blisters, sores, ulcers, infected corns, or ingrown toenails
+- onset of red spots, blisters, sores, ulcers, infected corns, or ingrown toenails

 If you have any of these symptoms, call your doctor immediately.
 Delay may result in serious health complications.

-Poor blood flow (peripheral vascular disease) makes it difficult for your feet to heal.
-Infections that do not heal can cause skin and tissue to die (gangrene).
-The dead tissue turns black.
-Treatment can involve surgery to remove a toe, foot, or part of a leg (amputation).
+Infections that do not heal can cause skin and tissue to die and turn black.
+This is called gangrene.
+Treatment can involve surgery to amputate a toe, foot, or part of a leg.

-A doctor should examine your feet at least once a year.
+A doctor should examine your feet at every visit and do a thorough foot exam once a year.
 If you have a history of foot problems, you should be checked more often.
-Your doctor should also give you information on foot care and answer all your questions.
+Your health care provider should also give you information on foot care and answer all your questions.
 Report any corns, calluses, sores, cuts, bruises, infections, or foot pain.

 If necessary, your doctor can recommend a podiatrist who specializes in diabetic foot care or give you information about special shoes that may help.

-Remember: Diabetes-related foot problems can worsen very quickly and are difficult to treat, so it is important to seek prompt medical attention.
+Remember: Diabetes-related foot problems can worsen very quickly and are difficult to treat, so it’s important to seek prompt medical attention.